ioos/gsoc/contributor-guidance.md

 2. Personal Information, including contact info, timezone
 3. A link or inline/embedded code that answers any assessment/evaluation mentors have included in the relevant project idea
 4. Full description of your proposed project, including timeline and planned deliverables (see the [proposal-template.md](https://github.com/ioos/gsoc/blob/main/proposal-template.md) for a recommended format)
-5. Your schedule during the GSoC period and any prior committments that might affect your availability (school exams, other work committments, travel, etc)
+5. Your schedule during the GSoC period and any prior commitments that might affect your availability (school exams, other work commitments, travel, etc)
 6. Disclosure and description of how AI was used in developing your code example(s) and/or proposal text - please refer to our [AI Policies](#ai-policies)

 ### During the application phase

-It is important as an applicant to follow instructions posted by mentors in the relevant project idea: communication methods, expectations for engagement during the application period, completion of any contibutor evaluation/assessment challenge included and/or resolving open issues in project repositories that are linked in the project idea.
+It is important as an applicant to follow instructions posted by mentors in the relevant project idea: communication methods, expectations for engagement during the application period, completion of any contributor evaluation/assessment challenge included and/or resolving open issues in project repositories that are linked in the project idea.

 The goal of the application period should be to understand the challenge presented in the project idea, determine the intersection with your skills/abilities/interests and then to demonstrate within your proposal a well thought-out, achievable, and appropriate (according to the mentors' feedback to you) solution to the problem.
 The proposal provides the relevant technical detail, proposed approach to, and schedule for developing the solution during the coding period.

 *Here are some tips to help you with developing your application/proposal:*